boto/botoflow/doc/source/setting_up_dev_env.rst

 ======================================

-The following sections provide instructions for setting up your development environment for the AWS Flow Framework in Python.
+The following sections provide instructions for setting up your development environment for the botoflow.

 Prerequisites
 -------------

-To develop applications that use the AWS Flow Framework in Python, you will need:
+To develop applications that use the botoflow, you will need:

 * A working Python 2.7+ environment.
 * `BotoCore <https://pypi.python.org/pypi/botocore>`_ (and it's dependencies).